Just some history from my own perspective.

 It was supposed to be an accessory kit for M4 so a team could have precision capability without a whole new gun.
 If you look for pictures of 1st SFG in the Philippines from 2002-2004, you’ll see them on an M4 lower.
 Some people think this was a rifle modified with an M4 stock but it’s just the SPR on an M4 Lower.

 That changed a little later when an entire rifle was desired.
 Hence, MK12 SPR (Rifle replaced Receiver).
-What they added was an M16A1 lower receiver with an M16A1 buttstock (shorter than an A2 and better IMO), A Knight’s Armament (KAC) 2 stage adjustable full auto trigger, a KAC ambidextrous selector, and a leather sling.
+What they added to the Receiver kit was an M16A1 lower receiver with an M16A1 buttstock (shorter than an A2 and better IMO), A Knight’s Armament (KAC) 2 stage adjustable full auto trigger, a KAC ambidextrous selector, and a leather sling.
+This essentially became the MK12 Mod 0.
 The scope was either a Nightforce 2.5-10x or a Leopold 3-9x.
 Navy likes NFO and Army likes Leupold.
 They used M16A1 lowers mainly because they have thousands of them, whereas the M4A1s were limited to Operators.
 Note: The Army still had M16A2s and were still using burst.
 They didn’t go M4A1s for awhile.

 There are three versions of the MK12 SPR.
 The MK12 Mod 0, MK12 Mod1, and MK12 Mod H. The Mod 0 and 1 were NSWC Crane built guns and the Mod H was a recce version made for 5th SFG at 5th SFG.